oslabs-beta/Trace/README.md

         schema,
         query,
-        null, // Optional: rootValue, which will get passed as the root value to the executor null, // Important: leave this null!
+        null, // Optional: rootValue, which will get passed as the root value to the executor null, // Optional: use this for custom context or leave null! variables
-        variables
       )
     });